IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Passing Muster with the FBI

-The following are accounts of two successful test-takers who did not pass muster with the FBI.
+The following are accounts of two successful test-takers, formerly enrolled at the Tax Law Institute, who did not pass muster with the FBI.
 Both were denied admission to practice as United States Tax Court Practitioners.

-Copyright © 2001-2021 Tax Law Institute Inc. - All Rights Reserved.
-The Tax Law Institute is an IRS Approved Provider of Continuing Professional Education (CPE), RS7E4, in Federal Tax Law and U.S. Tax Court Litigation and Trial Practice.
-TLI is authorized to prepare federally-authorized tax professionals who may claim the federally authorized tax practitioner privilege.
-Under the law, the term "federally authorized tax practitioner" (FATP) means an individual authorized under Federal law to practice before the Internal Revenue Service where the practice is subject to Federal regulation under 31 U.S.C. § 330.
+Copyright © 2001-2024 Tax Law Institute Inc. - All Rights Reserved.
+The Tax Law Institute is an IRS Approved Provider of Continuing Education (CE), RS7E4, in Federal Tax Law and Tax Bar and Trial Preparation.
+TLI is approved to prepare federally-authorized tax professionals, who may claim the federally authorized tax practitioner privilege.
+Under the law, the term 'federally authorized tax practitioner' (FATP) means an individual authorized under Federal law to practice before the Internal Revenue Service where the practice is subject to Federal regulation under 31 U.S.C. § 330.
 The Tax Law Institute has entered into an agreement with the Internal Revenue Service, to meet the requirements of 31 C.F.R., § 10.6(g), covering maintenance of attendance records, retention of program outlines, qualifications of instructors, and length of class hours.
 This agreement does not constitute an endorsement by the IRS as to the quality of the program or its contribution to the professional competence of the enrolled individual.
 Send mail to - Registered Agents Inc. for the Tax Law Institute Inc. - 1717 N Street, N.W., Ste.
 1, Washington, D.C.
 20036.
 Telephone +1.202.403.0599.